 For the classroom session all you will need is some paper, a pen and a highlighter.

-For the confine water portion of the course you need all of your pool equipment including a good wetsuit, this is important because even though the pool is warm you will spend a lot of time in it.
+For the confined water portion of the course you will need all of your pool equipment including a good wetsuit, this is important because even though the pool is warm you will spend a lot of time in it.
 You will need 2 aluminum 80 cylinders.
 Back inflate or wing BCDs are not adequate for this type of training, you should have a traditional recreational diving BCD, integrated weights are preferred.

-In order to motivate new HSA dive masters, Assistant instructors and Instructors to work with people with disabilities, Freedom at Depth will provide the following incentives:
+In order to motivate new HSA dive masters, Assistant Instructors and Instructors to work with people with disabilities, Freedom at Depth will provide the following incentives:

 Any HSA dive masters, AIs or Instructors who wants hands on experience can assist Hubert Chrétien in the pool or in open water when training disabled divers.